mssamhan31/Solar-Curtailment/README.md

 3. V-Watt Response (The inverter limits the maximum real power production in the high voltage condition)

 Given the historical time-series data of ghi, voltage, real power, reactive power, and site information like maximum ac capacity of the inverter, this tool aims to give outputs:
-a.
-Does the solar inverter trip?
+1. Does the solar inverter trip?
-b.
-How much is the curtailment due to tripping curtailment in kWh/day?
+2. How much is the curtailment due to tripping curtailment in kWh/day?
-c.
-Does the solar inverter show V-VAr response?
+3. Does the solar inverter show V-VAr response?
-d.
-How much is the curtailment due to V-VAr response in kWh/day?
+4. How much is the curtailment due to V-VAr response in kWh/day?
-e.
-Does the solar inverter show V-Watt response?
+5. Does the solar inverter show V-Watt response?
-f.
-How much is the curtailment due to V-Watt curtailment in kWh/day?
+6. How much is the curtailment due to V-Watt curtailment in kWh/day?

 This tool will benefit anyone who wants to study PV-Curtailment, and the improved understanding of curtailment could lead to higher levels of PV System integration.